 The air pollution is one of the main reasons of quality of life reduction in the great cities; it damages people's health, cultivations and buildings.

-Accurate descriptions of pollutants, of their damages and of the influence of transportation on total pollution can be found in the wide literature.
+Accurate descriptions of pollutants, of their damages and of the influence of transportation on total pollution can be found in the wide literature (see for instance Bickel and Friedrich, 2001).